jamesrosssharp/SLURM/README.md

         7 - xor : DEST <- DEST ^ SRC
         8-15 - reserved

-    SDb:  if low, store result to DEST register, otherwise discard result (used for tst, cmp)
     DEST: destination and operand (alu A input)
     IMM LO : 4 bit immediate which can be combined with the immediate register to produce a 16 bit value